AaronBratcher/AgileDB/README.md

 /**
-Processes a sync file created by another instance of ALBNoSQL This is a synchronous call.
+Processes a sync file created by another instance of AgileDB This is a synchronous call.

 - parameter filePath: The path to the sync file.
 - parameter syncProgress: Optional function that will be called periodically giving the percent complete.